eguiraud/tdataframe/TDFGuide.md

 h1->Draw();       // event loop is run once here h2->Draw("SAME"); // no need to run the event loop again
 ```
 `TDataFrame` executes all above actions by **running the event-loop only once**.
-The trick is that actions are not executed at the moment they are called, but they are **delayed** until the moment one of their results is accessed through the smart pointer.
+The trick is that actions are not executed at the moment they are called, but they are **lazy**, i.e. delayed until the moment one of their results is accessed through the smart pointer.
 At that time, the even loop is triggered and *all* results are produced simultaneously.

 It is therefore good practice to declare all your filters and actions *before* accessing their results, allowing `TDataFrame` to loop once and produce all results in one go.